The Celltex Difference

 - Autologous cells are your own cells that can only come from you.

-- Allogeneic cells come from your same species (but not you) and are then transplanted into your body.
+- Allogeneic cells come from a donor and are then transplanted into your body.

 Outpatient Extraction vs. Invasive